Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Introduction

 CNNs are deep learning algorithms inspired by the structure of the biological visual cortex.
 They were initially popularized in handwritten digit recognition~\cite{726791}.
-The core component of CNNs, the convolutional layer, employs learnable filters to extract hierarchical features through convolution operations with input data~\cite{2014arXiv1406.4773S,10.5555/2999134.2999257,2020arXiv200913120W}.
+The core component of CNNs, the convolutional layer, employs learnable filters to extract hierarchical features through convolution operations with input data~\cite{2014arXiv1406.4773S,10.5555/2999134.2999257,2020arXiv200913120W,2023NucTe.209.1365R}.
 Interestingly, some researchers have pointed out that matched filtering can be understood as a specialized type of CNN that performs convolution operations using predefined templates~\cite{PhysRevD.105.043006,PhysRevD.101.104003,2022PhRvD.105h3013M}.
-Due to their powerful feature extraction capabilities and modular structure, CNNs have become a key component in modern GW detection pipelines.
+CNNs have attracted considerable attention in GW data analysis research, due to their powerful feature extraction capabilities.
+Although they are not yet commonly used in operational CBC detection pipelines, they have shown strong potential in experimental studies.
 The early studies had proved the effectiveness of CNNs for GW searches, indicating that CNNs can classify the signal of BBH mergers from white noise and the performance is close to that of the matched filtering~\cite{2018PhRvD..97d4039G,2018PhRvL.120n1103G}.
-Subsequent research has extended these methods to more realistic scenarios, incorporating advanced model architectures, real detector noise, and signals from BNS and NSBH mergers~\cite{2020PhLB..80335330K,2018PhLB..778...64G,2019SCPMA..6269512F,2019PhRvD.100f3015G,Wang:2019zaj,2021PhLB..81236029W,2021PhRvD.103b4040X,2021Senso..21.3174M,9666903,Schafer:2021fea,2022PhRvD.105d3003S,2023PhLB..84137904R,2023PhRvD.108b4022N,2023PhRvD.108d3024M,2020PhLB..80335330K,2020PhRvD.102f3015S,2021PhLB..81536161K,2021PhLB..81636185W,2021PhRvD.103j2003B,2022PhRvD.106h4059A,2021PhRvD.103f2004M,2021PhRvD.104f2004Y,2021ApJ...919...82W,2023PhLB..84037850Q}.
+Subsequent research has explored adaptations of these methods to more complex physical and observational scenarios~\cite{2020PhLB..80335330K,2019SCPMA..6269512F}.
+Other studies have focused on optimizing training strategies and network architectures to further enhance model performance~\cite{Wang:2019zaj,2021PhLB..81236029W,2021Senso..21.3174M}.
+Additionally, CNN-based approaches have been successfully extended to detect signals from a broader range of astrophysical sources, including BNS mergers~\cite{2020PhRvD.102f3015S,2021PhLB..81536161K,2021PhLB..81636185W,2021PhRvD.103j2003B}, NSBH mergers~\cite{2021PhRvD.104f2004Y,2023PhLB..84037850Q}, and eccentric CBC~\cite{2021ApJ...919...82W}.